7 minutes

-The way you can verify your time zone is correct is by going to one of the global clock sites and checking that the time the website says that your time zone should be is the time you have your computer’s clock set to and that your timezone is matching the time zone you chose to look at.
+The way you can verify your time zone is correct is by going to one of the global clock sites and checking that the time the website says that your time zone should be is the time you have your computer’s clock set to, and that your time zone matches the time zone you chose to look at.

 We recommend that you always let the computer adjust your time to sync with the internet.
-You can do this on windows by setting your “internet time” settings to synchronize the time automatically.
+You can do this on Windows by navigating to Settings > Time & language > Date & time > Set time automatically.

 Step 1